cbalfour/internal-cs/tech/automarker.rst

 ================

-The automatic marker - aka automarker - is an extension to the UCT Vula learning management system (LMS) to automatically mark programming assignments.
+The automatic marker - aka automarker - is an extension to the UCT Vula and Amathuba learning management system (LMS) to automatically mark programming assignments.
 It usually appears as ``Automatic Marker`` in the left sidebar of Vula course sites that use it.